anti-social/elasticsearch-external-file-mapper/README.md

 vagga assemble
 ```

-Default Elasticsearch version is `6.1.4`.
+Default Elasticsearch version is `6.2.3`.
 To build against other version run with option:

 ```
-vagga assemble -PesVersion=6.1.3
+vagga assemble -PesVersion=6.1.4
 ```

-To build for Elasticsearch `6.0.x` switch to the branch `es-6.0`.
+To build for older Elasticsearch choose appropriate branch:

+- `es-6.0` for Elasticsearch `6.0.x`
+- `es-5.5` for Elasticsearch `5.5.x` or `5.6.x`

 Run all the tests (unit, integration and functional):